 - Proof of your employment status and/or identity (usually not needed until later in the hiring process)

 Getting caught without some crucial item can throw off your confidence and make interviewers question your planning and preparedness.
 So do your homework, formulate good questions and good answers, and carry all the right stuff.
-(For more advice on what to do before, during, and after the interview, read this article in our Learning Center.)
+(For more advice on what to do before, during, and after the interview, read this article in our Career Corner.)
 The better prepared you are, the better you can relax and present yourself as the best solution to the employer's problem.

 Ready To Jump Start Your Job Search?